Alibaba-NLP/E2Rank/README.md

 ### Embedding Model

 The usage of E2Rank as an embedding model is similar to [Qwen3-Embedding](https://github.com/QwenLM/Qwen3-Embedding).
-The only difference is that Qwen3-Embedding will automatically append an EOS token, while E2Rank requires users to manully append the special token `<|endoftext|>` at the end of each input text.
+The only difference is that Qwen3-Embedding will automatically append an EOS token, while E2Rank requires users to manually append the special token `<|endoftext|>` at the end of each input text.

 **vLLM Usage (recommended)**